 Created for the South China Morning Post, this represents the relative numbers of native speakers for languages that have more than 50 million speakers.
-Whilst there are over seven thousand languages in the world overall, only 23 have more than 50 million native speakers.
+While there are over seven thousand languages in the world overall, only 23 have more than 50 million native speakers.
 These 23 are represented by the sections with thick black borders.

 But this visualization also represents where those native speakers are located.
 English makes up a sizable yellow chunk of the diagram.
 This section is further split into different areas representing the native speakers in countries such as the US and UK.
 What’s particularly interesting is how many native speakers there are in places such as Sierra Leone and Malaysia.